RamblingWare/Rant-Database/README.md

 ## Features

- * Built on top of the solid and small `debian:jessie` base image
+ * Small `debian:jessie` base image
+ * Auto SSL with a self-signed cert if none are provided
- * Exposes CouchDB on port `5984` of the container
+ * Exposes port `6984` of the container
- * Runs everything as user `couchdb` (security ftw!)
  * Docker volume for data

-## Planned Features

- * Explore Alpine Linux as base image.
- * Enable SSL automatically with a self-signed cert if none provided

 ## Usage